5 reasons why Sensex climbed 1,100 points today

 Analysts noted that Nifty50 was volatile for the last couple of sessions and that the index was not showing any strength at highs.
 The immediate resistance for the index was placed at 17,150 level, which Nifty took out easily on Friday morning.

 "If the market has to regain real strength, it needs to surpass 17,250 with some authority," Sameet Chavan of Angel One had said earlier today.
-The index has been tradin above that level so far.
+The index has been trading above that level so far.

+Read More: Mindtree shares rally 4% on strong Q2 results.
+Here's what analysts say

 Copyright©2022 Living Media India Limited.
 For reprint rights: Syndications Today